ansh25saini/FaceIn/README.md

 <img width="1440" alt="mark-in" src="https://user-images.githubusercontent.com/103529456/170902867-4ebe5ef3-bf97-4389-abfc-9218624bf082.png">

 ### Admin Dashboard Page
 1. New Registration: Provided with register, add images and train dataset, button.
-For Training option:
+ * For Training option:
     * Training happens of all the users in one go.
     * Be patient and don't refresh in between.
     * After complete training, a new window will automatically pop up showing the results.
+ * For Add Image option:
+    * Images have to be captured in real environment so as to tackle the effect of brightness on recognition.
+    * 30 images are captured in one go and stored in the database.

 <img width="1440" alt="admin_dashboard_features" src="https://user-images.githubusercontent.com/103529456/170899000-a0d7af03-dae5-42b6-ad32-c7d15e2f3b5d.png">

 <img width="1440" alt="register" src="https://user-images.githubusercontent.com/103529456/170899021-bb0b168e-ae02-428e-a4db-8def162c3897.png">

-2. Other features: The admin can also see the attendance analytics of the whole organization, update user profile and is also provided with a demo video, in case of a doubt.
+2. Other features: The admin can also see the attendance analytics of the whole organization, update user profile and is also provided with a demo video to clear all doubts.

 <img width="1440" alt="admin_dashboard_others" src="https://user-images.githubusercontent.com/103529456/170899001-5dc4b785-56b7-4b7e-bd68-ce0d059520bb.png">

 <img width="1440" alt="admin_dashboard_others" src="https://user-images.githubusercontent.com/103529456/170898995-7a9c978e-1f49-4be6-a3f6-3333888825cb.png">

 ### Admin Django Panel
-The default django-administartion has been customized according to the websie style.
+The default django-administartion has been customized according to the website style.
 Morever, features, reviews, current customers are dynamic and can be changed through this panel.

 To go to admin panel, use */admin* in the web address.